 EN stands for “European norm”, and it was the first standard testing and rating system for sleeping bags.
 Not so much in use anymore, EN ratings are mostly found on older sleeping bags, and I would be a bit surprised if you saw one in-store that used them.

 EN ratings were introduced in 2005 to help backpackers compare sleeping bags using an objective, universal standard.
-Before this, there was no way to know if a 30-degree rating on one bag was the same as a 30-degree rating on another bag.
+Before this, it was hard to know if a 30-degree rating on one bag was the same as a 30-degree rating on another bag.

 EN ratings are presented in ranges rather than single temperature numbers.
 These ranges represent how a self-described “cold sleeper” will feel using a sleeping bag in different temperature ranges.
 It’s helpful to use ranges because temperature fluctuates from hour to hour; you can’t learn much about comfort on a night where temps range from 35-15 degrees if the sleeping bag just says “30”.